 Throughout the years there have been six Cedar Hill Scouting groups in Victoria.
 1st, 2nd and 3rd Cedar Hill were all called Mt Tolmie and apparently met in the 1st Cedar Hill Scout Hall.
 4th Cedar Hill met at the Sacred Heart Catholic Church near St Andrews High School.
 5th Cedar Hill met at St. Aiden’s United Church and 6th Cedar Hill met at St. Luke’s Anglican Church.
-In 2016 only 1st and 5th Cedar Hill is of note for hosting the first Beaver Colony in the Victoria area, circa 1974, under the Leadership of Mary Brown (Dave Nicolson, group commissioner for 1st Cedar Hill was a member of that Beaver Colony).
+5th Cedar Hill is of note for hosting the first Beaver Colony in the Victoria area, circa 1974, under the Leadership of Mary Brown (Dave Nicolson, group commissioner for 1st Cedar Hill was a member of that Beaver Colony).
 Today only 1st Cedar Hill is still active.

 Currently, nothing is known of 3rd Cedar Hill other than the badges on the Cedar Hill Scout Hall badge board.
 The original charter for 2nd Mt Tolmie (Cedar Hill) shows charter number 938 issued Nov 23, 1955 (signed by District Commissioner George Ball) and renewed annually until 1969.
 Charter renewal stickers for 1st Cedar Hill, charter number 472*, start in 1972.
 The original 1st Cedar Hill charter was lent out to celebrate the 100 years of Scouting and has disappeared.

 The history of the 1st Cedar Hill Scout Hall is documented through photos and newspaper articles.
 A plaque on the wall reads as follows: